haiwen/seafile-docs-ko/deploy/deploy_with_apache.md

     ```

 On Windows, you have to download  [mod_fastcgi-*.dll] (http://fastcgi.com/dist/) first, and put it into the modules directory.
-On debian/raspbian install fcgi like [this](http://raspberryserver.blogspot.co.at/2013/02/installing-lamp-with-fastcgi-php-fpm.html)
+On raspbian install fcgi like [this](http://raspberryserver.blogspot.co.at/2013/02/installing-lamp-with-fastcgi-php-fpm.html)
 ## Deploy Seahub/FileServer With Apache

 Seahub is the web interface of Seafile server.
 FileServer is used to handle raw file uploading/downloading through browsers.
 By default, it listens on port 8082 for HTTP request.